 Young drivers, aged 16-24, are gaining experience and developing their skills every time they get behind the wheel.
 Are there steps for an employer to take to make sure that young drivers gain experience safely and prevent motor vehicle crashes?

-The National Institute for Occupation Safety and Health (NIOSH) has released some guidelines to promote safe driving for young people who drive as part of their job:
+The National Institute for Occupation Safety and Health (NIOSH) provides guidelines to promote safe driving among young people who drive as part of their job:

 Before hiring a young worker to drive:

 - Check that the applicant has a state license valid for the type of driving their work will require

 - Check the applicant’s driving record for moving violations, impaired driving, and license suspensions

 - Make sure the applicant has completed a state-approved driver education course (if the driver is under age 18)